2020 Shortstop Preview: Top 30 Rankings and Tiers [Updated!]

 This is the big lottery ticket pick in the early rounds of fantasy drafts coming into the 2020 season.
 Will it cash for a big payday?
 Or are we going to look back in pain and agony?
 Both outcomes are very much within the realm of possibility.
 Regardless, you have to be in on Tatis Jr. to land him this year.
 If you are even slightly out or low on him you won’t get him on any of your teams.
 I usually play it very safe with young players and avoid the high draft cost.
 With all this said, I cannot believe I am saying this but I am in on Fernando Tatis Jr.

 Tier 3: The Next Best Thing

-This tier offers three names that provide a great floor.
+This tier offers two names that provide a great floor.
 These players also still provide a high ceiling as well.
 I view these players very similar in value even though they offer different skill sets.

 Xander Bogaerts is as solid and safe as they come.
 You know what you’re getting and there is nothing wrong with that.
 He is not exciting, but lack of excitement is not a category to worry about filling.
 Just take him on draft day and cash in on the high, solid floor.

 The first thing you really notice with Javier Baez is that the steals in 2018 may have been the outlier.
 The speed is there but other than that 2018 season, he’s only averaged 11 steals per season from 2016 to 2019.
 He still offers five-category upside and is a solid overall producer.
 The ceiling is not as high as I once thought it to be but at his price, you’re paying for the floor while having a chance at an elite ceiling.

 This is where shortstop separates itself from the rest of the infield positions.
 Every player in this tier is basically a top 10 round pick and can be plugged in to your starting shortstop slot with confidence.
 If you grab your starting shortstop and middle infielder from this tier you would be in great shape.